arin-b/Musical-time-machine/README.md

 6. Copy them and paste them into the code wherever it is indicated.
 7. You are good to go!
 ---
-[^1]: Read the [Spotify Developers Terms of Service](https://developer.spotify.com) if you wish to use this API for any purpose other than this particular application.
+P.S.
+Read the [Spotify Developers Terms of Service](https://developer.spotify.com) if you wish to use this API for any purpose other than this particular application.